Ax1a/vue3-starter-template-simple/README.md

 - Modern Vue stack – Includes Vue 3 Single-File Components (SFCs).

-- Super easy to extend – Drop in libraries like Vue Router, Pinia, Tailwind, and more—no preset opinions.
+- Super easy to extend – Drop in libraries like Pinia, Tailwind, and more—no preset opinions.

 ## 🛠️ Getting Started
 1. Clone the repo<br>